- This post contains affiliate links. Read more here.

 - You can break them into smaller sizes for puppies and toy breeds.

-- No artificial colors or flavors are included.
+- Made without artificial colors or flavors.

 You can’t go wrong with a treat that combines both pumpkin and sweet potato.
 According to Dr. Carlson, these two ingredients may offer health benefits.